094459/newsletter-oss-projects/README.md

 [newsletter-manager-template](https://aws-oss.beachgeek.co.uk/3sa) is a project from AWS Community Builder Matteo Depascale that provides backend service orchestrations for newsletter builders. (#194)

+**nova_virtual_stylist**

+[nova_virtual_stylist](https://aws-oss.beachgeek.co.uk/4gr) provides a super fun demo that showcases the power Amazon Nova Canvas and Nova Reel that allows you to upload your photo and clothing items (or generate them with AI), and then see how they look with virtual try-on, then create stunning fashion videos to showcase your style.
+I have seen this project in action, and its pretty cool so defo add this to your list of projects to try out. (#212)

 **public-file-browser-for-amazon-s3**

 [public-file-browser-for-amazon-s3](https://aws-oss.beachgeek.co.uk/3qk) allows customers to create a simple PUBLIC file repository using Amazon S3 and Amazon CloudFront.
 This sample code deploys a website and a public files S3 bucket which can be loaded with any files they wish to publish publicly online.(#192)